sfztools/sfizz/README.md

 - [pugixml] by Arseny Kapoulkine, licensed under the MIT license
 - [cephes] by Stephen Moshier, licensed under the BSD 3-Clause license
 - [cpuid] by Steinwurf ApS, licensed under the BSD 3-Clause license
+- [faust-libraries] by GRAME, Julius O. Smith III and Eric Tarr, licensed under the STK-4.3 license and a permissive variant of the LGPL license

 The sfizz library also uses in some subprojects: